-Olympus PEN-F versus Sony RX1R II
+Olympus PEN-F vs Sony RX1R II

 The Olympus PEN-F and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and October 2015.
 The PEN-F is a mirrorless interchangeable lens camera, while the RX1R II is a fixed lens compact.
 The cameras are based on a Four Thirds (PEN-F) and a full frame (RX1R II) sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Sony provides 42.2 MP.
+The Olympus has a resolution of 20.2 megapixels, whereas the Sony provides 42.2 MP.

 Body comparison: Olympus PEN-F vs Sony RX1R II

 An illustration of the physical size and weight of the Olympus PEN-F and the Sony RX1R II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.